MingcongBai/MingcongBai.github.io/_posts/2018-04-03-cream-of-the-crop.md

-I discovered the existence of a 14-inch, 4:3 T61p model, which offers an NVIDIA Quadro FX570M graphics card (equivalent to a 8600M GT) - woah, how could I not have that, not only would I be able to watch videos again, some Need for Speed: Most Wanted and Carbon would spice my days up tremendeously!
+I discovered the existence of a 14-inch, 4:3 T61p model, which offers an NVIDIA Quadro FX570M graphics card (equivalent to a 8600M GT) - woah, how could I not have that, not only would I be able to watch videos again, some Need for Speed: Most Wanted and Carbon would spice my days up tremendously!

 But it turns out that finding a T61p motherboard is not difficult until you began to look for a 4:3 model.
 The T61's 4:3 models are rare as is,